Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Experiments and Results

 Table \ref{Balanced-AMIS} shows that the AMI scores for SONG on the MNIST dataset have increased as we present more data to the SONG algorithm.
 For the Fashion MNIST dataset, the AMI scores for SONG remain relatively low throughout the increments.
-This difference of trends may be due to the higher level of mixing of classes in the Fashion MNIST dataset than the MNIST, which makes it more difficult to separate the classes in Fashion MNIST into distinct clusters despite having more data.
+This difference between trends may be due to the higher level of mixing of classes present in the Fashion MNIST dataset than in the MNIST, which makes it more difficult to separate the classes in Fashion MNIST into distinct clusters despite having more data.
 Table \ref{Balanced-AMIS} further shows that SONG provides visualizations of comparable quality to UMAP and superior to t-SNE and parametric t-SNE.
-We note that SONG generally produces lower AMIs than SONG + Reinit, possibly because that SONG attempts to preserve the placement of points in existing visualizations which may cause some structural changes caused by new data to be neglected.
+We note that SONG generally produces lower AMIs than SONG + Reinit, possibly because SONG attempts to preserve the placement of points in existing visualizations which may cause some structural changes warranted by new data to be neglected.
 Neglecting such changes may explain the slight drop of performance in the incremental visualization vs the visualization of the complete dataset.
-However, we see that the incremental scores of SONG are not considerably worse than that of SONG + Reinit where SONG is trained on existing data and increment from scratch.
+However, we see that the incremental scores of SONG are not considerably worse than that of SONG + Reinit where SONG is trained from scratch at each increment on existing data and the newly presented data.